philamp/jellygrail/README.md

 ...
 ````

-> ⚠ Your local folders must be mounted inside **/mounts** and they must contain at least a _movies/_ folder or a _shows/_ folder (it follows the same naming convention as when mounting with rclone RD fork)
+> ⚠ Your local folders must be mounted inside ``/mounts`` and they must contain at least a _movies_ folder or a _shows_ folder (it follows the same naming convention as when mounting with rclone RD fork)
 >
 > ⚠ local storage _movies/_ folders also supports video files that would be directly inside this folder.
-But shows must always be in a subfolder (ex : video/shows/scrubs/video.mkv)
+But shows must always be in a subfolder (ex : _video/shows/scrubs/video.mkv_)

 #### 🐳 4.3/ Final part